Procedures for the nomination and appointment of the examination panel

 NB.
 An Independent Chair is required for all final assessment viva examinations.

 PGR13.23.7 Where the FRDC or RDAB judge it necessary for the fulfilment of academic assurance requirements, or for other reasons deemed appropriate, an additional external examiner may also be appointed for any candidate.

 PGR13.24 Criteria for appointment to the pool of Independent Chairs

-PGR13.24.1 Independent Chairs are appointed following recommendation from the Faculty Research Degrees Committee (FRDC) to the Officer of the Research Degrees Award Board (RDAB) when the University issues a request for nominations.
+PGR13.24.1 Independent Chairs are appointed following recommendation from the Faculty Research Degrees Committee (FRDC) to the Officer of the Taught and Research Degrees Award Board (RDAB) when the University issues a request for nominations.